-Adware, or advertising-supported software, displays advertising banners or pop-ups on your computer when you use an application.
+Adware displays advertising banners or pop-ups on your computer when you use an application.
 This is not necessarily a bad thing.
-Such advertising can fund the development of useful software, which is then distributed free (for example, Android apps, many of which are adware funded).
+Such advertising can fund the development of useful software, which is then distributed free (for example, Android apps and browser toolbars, many of which are adware funded).

 - installs itself on your computer without your consent